"QUALITY LEGAL SERVICES at AFFORDABLE PRICES"

 (a) if the child has been, or is likely to be, physically harmed by the child's parent;

-(b) if the child has been, or is likely to be, sexually abused or exploited by the child's
+if the child has been, or is likely to be, sexually abused or exploited

 parent;

-(c) if the child has been, or is likely to be, physically harmed, sexually abused or
+if the child has been, or is likely to be, physically harmed, sexually

 protect the child;

-(d) if the child has been, or is likely to be, physically harmed because of neglect by
+if the child has been, or is likely to be, physically harmed because of

 the child's parent;